 Dietary Accommodation Process

-A meal plan exemption or reduction may take 3- 4 weeks to be processed.
-All applications that are approved will be re-evaluated yearly.
-A student may be asked to consult with dining at the end of each year to evaluate whether new services put in place by dining might be able to meet the student’s dietary needs.
+A medical meal plan exemption or reduction may take 3- 4 weeks to be processed.
+All applications are subject to reevaluation yearly.
+A student may be asked to consult with Dining Services at the end of each year to evaluate whether new services put in place by dining might be able to meet the student’s dietary needs.